gchq/stroom-docs/content/en/docs/user-guide/content/documentation.md

 ## Numbered Lists

 Use four spaces to indent a sub-item.
-Using `1` for all items means the makrdown processor will replace them with the correct number, making it easier to re-order items.
+Using `1` for all items means the markdown processor will replace them with the correct number, making it easier to re-order items.

 1. Item 1
     1. Item 1a